luiscruz/course_sustainableSE/2025/p1_measuring_software/g22_ffmpeg.md

 During these experiments, we minimized background activity to reduce external interference.
 Wi-Fi and Bluetooth were disabled, and airplane mode was enabled.
 The screen was turned off, and the device remained connected to the charger throughout the experiment to ensure consistent power conditions.

 ### Tools & Methods
-We evaluate the energy consumption of the H.264 and H.265 codecs by encoding a single video at different resolutions using both codecs in MP4 format.
-We then decode the entire video to measure and compare the energy consumption associated with the decoding process for each codec.
+We evaluate the energy consumption of decoding a video that was previously encoded using the H.264 or H.265 codec.
+In the following, we will discuss the decoding software and energy measurement software that we used to do our experiments.

 Encoding and decoding were performed using [FFmpeg](https://www.ffmpeg.org/) (version 7.1), a free and open-source software suite used for handling multimedia files.
 Both H.264 and H.265 are lossy compression formats, where the Constant Rate Factor (CRF) determines the level of quality loss—lower values retain higher quality at the cost of larger file sizes.
 Additionally the preset controls the trade-off between encoding speed and compression efficiency.
 For this experiment, videos were encoded using **CRF 23** and the **medium preset**, which are the default settings in FFmpeg.
 These values provide a balanced trade-off between compression efficiency, encoding speed, and output quality.

 We measure energy consumption using [EnergiBridge](https://github.com/tdurieux/EnergiBridge) (version 0.0.7).
 Each decoding experiment is repeated 30 times, with a 1-minute break between runs to prevent residual CPU activity from affecting subsequent measurements.